How mouse take work and wetin dey inside am

-Basic way mouse take work
+Basic way mouse dey work

-Mouse work flow step by step
+Mouse work flow, one by one

 1